awsdocs/amazon-eks-user-guide/doc_source/mesh-k8s-integration.md

       }
       ```

    1. View the route resource that the controller created in App Mesh\.
 A route resource was not created in Kubernetes because the route is part of the virtual router configuration in Kubernetes\.
-The route information was shown in the Kubernetes resource detail in sub\-step `b`\.
+The route information was shown in the Kubernetes resource detail in sub\-step `c`\.
 The controller did not append the Kubernetes namespace name to the App Mesh route name when it created the route in App Mesh because route names are unique to a virtual router\.

       ```
       aws appmesh describe-route \